chapter four

 - Improving reasoning reliability by sampling multiple responses

 Reasoning performance and answer accuracy can be improved without retraining or modifying the model itself.
+As shown in the overview in figure 4.1, this chapter covers two inference-time-scaling methods.
 These methods operate during inference, when the model generates text.
-As shown in the overview in figure 4.1, in this chapter, we cover two inference-scaling methods.
-As we will see later in this chapter, both methods more than double the accuracy of the base model we used in previous chapters.
+As you’ll see later in this chapter, both methods more than double the accuracy of the base model used in previous chapters.

-Figure 4.1 A mental model of the topics covered in this book.
-This chapter focuses on techniques that improve reasoning without additional training (stage 3).
-In particular, it extends the text-generation function and implements a voting-based method to improve answer accuracy.
-The next chapter then introduces an inference-time scaling approach where the model iteratively refines its own answers.
+Figure 4.1 A model of the topics covered in this book.
+This chapter focuses on inference-time-scaling techniques, which improve reasoning without additional training (stage 3).
+In particular, it extends the text generation function and implements a voting-based method to improve answer accuracy.
+The next chapter will introduce another inference-time-scaling approach where the model iteratively refines its own answers.

 4.1 Introduction to inference-time scaling